 Many keepers of aquatic pets consider algae a nuisance.
 Left unchecked, algae can grow and multiply to unmanageable levels, which gives an aquarium a murky, unclean appearance.

-Hermit crabs are algae eaters for aquariums, especially marine hermit crabs.
 Terrestrial hermit crabs consider algae a food source.
-However, hermit crabs can’t be relied upon to single-handedly manage algae in a tank, and not all algae are safe or edible.
+However, hermit crabs can’t be relied upon to manage algae in a tank single-handedly, and not all algae are safe or edible.

 What Are Algae?

-Algae is the collective term for a group of alga.
-They’re most commonly located in bodies of water, although they also grow on wood, stone, and soil.
+Algae are most commonly found in bodies of water, although they also grow on wood, stone, and soil.
 Some algae even grow on animals’ skin and shells.

-Algae are critical to all living things, as they create oxygen.
-Even marine animals require oxygen to breathe, including aquatic hermit crabs.
+Even marine animals, including aquatic hermit crabs, require oxygen to breathe.
 Algae also act as a food source for many marine lifeforms, including hermit crabs.

 Hermit Crabs for Algae Control

-Hermit crabs are scavengers by nature.
-A hermit crab will never hunt down food unless it’s essential.
-Even then, it prefers to target small targets, such as insects.
-As hermit crabs are more commonly predators than prey, they act as bottom-feeders on the ocean floor.
+Even then, it prefers to target small targets, like insects.
+Hermit crabs are almost always predators rather than prey, acting as bottom-feeders on the ocean floor.

-This means that algae have become a natural food source for hermit crabs.
-Marine species, which make up the majority of hermit crabs, are particularly fond of algae.
-Terrestrial hermit crabs also eat algae, as it provides essential protein.
+Marine species, which comprise most hermit crabs, are fond of algae.
+Terrestrial hermit crabs also eat algae, as it provides protein.

-Hermit crabs also enjoy algae because they’re an easy, non-resistant meal.
-As per the Journal of the Marine Biological Association of the United Kingdom, land hermit crabs gravitate toward a substrate covered with algae because it’s a plentiful food source.
+According to the Journal of the Marine Biological Association of the United Kingdom, land hermit crabs gravitate toward a substrate covered with algae because it’s a plentiful food source.

 Many fish owners put hermit crabs in an aquarium as a natural algae clean-up crew.
-Hermit crabs after often sold by fish specialists under the banner’ algae eaters.’
-In this regard, hermit crabs perform a similar role to snails in a fish tank.
+Fish specialists often sell hermit crabs under the banner’ algae eaters.’

 Will Hermit Crabs Eat Algae Wafers?

-Algae wafers are small discs created from compressed vegetables and dry algae.
 Drop a wafer into an aquarium and stand back.
-The wafers will soften up within a few seconds and sink to the bottom of the tank.
-Your hermit crabs can then consume the wafers.
+Within a few seconds, the wafers will soften and sink to the bottom of the tank, where hermit crabs can consume them.

 Algae wafers serve many purposes.
-They act as a food source and a treat should you wish to give your hermit crabs something special.
+They act as a food source and a treat should you wish to give hermit crabs something special.
 Also, algae wafers in water can kickstart the natural growth of more organic algae, leading to more food for your hermit crabs.

-Serve algae wafers to marine hermit crabs sparingly, depending on the size of your aquarium.
-A habitat that only hosts a handful of small hermit crabs, or is less than 20 gallons in size, should only receive half a wafer at a time.
+A habitat that only hosts a handful of small hermit crabs or is less than 20 gallons in size should only receive half a wafer at a time.

 Types of Algae for Hermit Crabs